-A wide range of tools are available for interior designers to create full 3D renders.
+A wide range of tools is available for interior designers to create full 3D renders.
 The tools at your disposal vary in how easy they are to learn, how complex or simple they are to use, and how much they cost.
 Balancing all three areas can be a difficult feat, and the right answer depends on your individual needs.

 Sketchup is a popular 3D rendering tool for both beginners and professionals.
 Many users are initially drawn to Sketchup for the lower-cost tiers compared to other 3D rendering tools and the free trial opportunity.
-But, how long does it take to render interior design in Sketchup?
-Keep reading for an overview of the pros and cons for Sketchup.
+But, how long does it take to render the interior design in Sketchup?
+Keep reading for an overview of the pros and cons of Sketchup.

 What is Sketchup?